Comprehensive and Progressive Agreement for Trans-Pacific Partnership: Enlargement

-In June 2021, the CPTPP states agreed to open accession talks.
-A working group is expected to be established to discuss tariffs and rules governing investment and trade.
-The U.K. is not expected to accede to the CPTPP until 2022 at the earliest.

-On 18 February 2022, confirmation came from the Japanese government, as Chair of the UK’s Accession Working Group on behalf of the CPTPP members, that the UK has moved into the second (and final) ‘market access’ phase of negotiations with the CPTPP.
+Applicants

 China

-In May 2020, China's Premier Li Keqiang said that China was willing to consider joining CPTPP.
-Meanwhile, China's leader Xi Jinping said at an Asia-Pacific Economic Cooperation (APEC) summit in November 2020 that China would “actively consider” joining CPTPP.
+Chinese leaders have made aspirational statements about joining the TPP since 2013.
+In May 2020, Chinese Premier Li Keqiang said that China was willing to consider joining CPTPP.
+Meanwhile, General Secretary of the Chinese Communist Party Xi Jinping said at an Asia-Pacific Economic Cooperation (APEC) summit in November 2020 that China would "actively consider" joining CPTPP.

 In December 2020, Japan Foreign Minister Toshimitsu Motegi has said that "TPP-11 sets high standards for regulations on e-commerce, intellectual property and state-owned enterprises", suggesting the amount of government intervention in the Chinese economy will not meet CPTPP requirements.

 China's application to CPTPP is unlikely to gain traction.
-Although not a member of CPTPP, the U.S. can exercise the "poison pill" within the United States–Mexico–Canada Agreement that prevents Canada and Mexico from voting in favor of the Chinese application.
+Although not a member of CPTPP, the U.S. can exercise the "Wrecking amendment" (Article 32.10) within the United States–Mexico–Canada Agreement to dissuade Canada and Mexico from voting in favour of the Chinese application.

 On 16 September 2021, China formally applied to join CPTPP.
-Reactions from CPTPP members after the Chinese application:

-Japan Economy Minister Yasutoshi Nishimura was quoted by Reuters; "Japan believes that it's necessary to determine whether China, which submitted a request to join the TPP-11, is ready to meet its extremely high standards"; indicating that Japan will not support the Chinese application under the current circumstances.
+Japan Economy Minister Yasutoshi Nishimura was quoted by Reuters: "Japan believes that it's necessary to determine whether China, which submitted a request to join the TPP-11, is ready to meet its extremely high standards"; indicating that Japan would not support the Chinese application under the current circumstances.

 Former Australian Trade Minister Dan Tehan indicated that Australia would oppose China's application until China halts trade strikes against Australian exports and resumes minister-to-minister contacts with the Australian government.
 Also, Australia has lodged disputes against China in the WTO on restrictions imposed by China on exports of barley and wine.

+Costa Rica

+Costa Rica filed its application to join the CPTPP trade pact on 11 August 2022.
+Costa Rica was invited to begin accession talks by CPTPP, an Accession Working Group for Costa Rica to be chaired by Peru and vice-chaired by Canada and New Zealand.
+On 28 April 2025, Japan and Costa Rica agreed to work together to support Costa Rica's bid to join the trade bloc.

+Ecuador

+Ecuador filed its application to join the CPTPP trade pact on 29 December 2021 as the country moves to reduce its reliance on oil and diversify its economy through exports.